MicrosoftDocs/Viva/Viva/Glint/start/results-rollout-templates.md

 **[Salutation]**,
 **[Name]**

-## Survey results and next steps for all employees
+## Survey results and next steps for all employees – 3-4 days post survey close

 **To**: All Employees​
 **From**: [First and Last name], CEO​